Encapsule-Annex/jsgraph/README.md

 ### Audience

-jsgraph is a framework for building next-generation frameworks on Node.js and HTML 5.
+jsgraph is a framework for building next-generation frameworks on Node.js and HTML 5 applications:

 - Use instead of in-memory object hierarchies linked by reference:
   - Serializable to JSON (even when cyclic).